The Best... Album in the World...Ever!: US repackage of Volume 1 (2003)

 In 2003, the success of Volume 1 meant the album was released in the US by Hollywood Records.
 It was given the new name World's Greatest Air Guitar Album.
 The album cover featured the same image, but was moved, alongside the new album text.

 Volumes I & II (2003)

 Following the success of Volume 2, Volumes 1 and 2 were compiled into a box set, released in the same original CD boxes, but a slipcase had been placed over them displaying new artwork.
 The cover subtitles the set 4 CD Deluxe Limited Edition.

 Best of the Best (2005)

 In 2005, the series returned with a 3-CD album titled The Best of the Best Air Guitar Albums in the World Ever.
-Due to the fact volume 3 claimed to be the last volume, The liner notes (written by Brian May) note "OK, we lied".
+Due to the fact volume 3 claimed to be the last volume, the liner notes (written by Brian May) note "OK, we lied".
 Most of the songs had already appeared on volumes 1, 2 & 3, but there were some which didn't, such as The Darkness' "I Believe in a Thing Called Love" and an exclusive Queen + Paul Rodgers live performance of "Fat Bottomed Girls".

-Other

-The first two volumes were re-released in 2006.

-The first volume was re-released in Portugal in 2002 with new artwork.

-In 2004, a 1-disc edited version of the first volume was released to unknown ventures with different artwork.